BrunoBosshard/java-framework-mobile/README.md

-# selenium-framework-mobile
+# java-framework-mobile
-A Selenium mobile framework using Appium.
+A (mobile) Java framework for Selenium/Appium, Playwright, and REST-assured.